What Texas therapists are paid for 90837

 Aetna Texas 90837.
 Aetna contracts 90837 on its own schedule in Texas.
 Their published distribution reflects their Texas-specific fee schedule, which can differ meaningfully from their national schedule.
 Aetna data is forthcoming.

-Full distribution (p10–p90), sample sizes, and confidence scores available in the complete report.
+Full distribution (p10–p90), sample sizes, and confidence scoring available in the complete report.

 What drives the gap between payers in the same state